Karl Heinrich Ulrichs

+and separately as "probably the most famous proponent of Living Latin."

 Early life

 Ulrichs was born in the East Frisian village of Westerfeld, incorporated today within Aurich, which at the time was in the Kingdom of Hanover.
-His father was a Lutheran pastor.
+His father was an architect who died when Ulrichs was only ten years old.
+After that he was brought up in Burgdorf by his mother's family of Lutheran pastors.
 Ulrichs recalled that as a youngster he felt different from other boys and was attracted by the bright colors of military uniforms and women's clothing.
 In 1839, at the age of fourteen, he experienced his first sexual encounter with his riding instructor.
 He graduated in law and theology from Göttingen University in 1846.
-From 1846 to 1848, he studied history at Berlin University, writing a dissertation in Latin on the Peace of Westphalia.
+From 1846 to 1848, he studied history at Friedrich Wilhelm University in Berlin, writing a dissertation in Latin on the Peace of Westphalia.

 From 1849 to 1854, Ulrichs worked as a lawyer for the civil service in the Kingdom of Hannover.
 Initially he worked as an official administrative lawyer in various locations but did not enjoy the work or thrive.
 He transferred to the court system in 1853 and joined the bench as an assistant judge in the district court of Hildesheim.
-He resigned on 30 November 1854 rather than face dismissal when a possible blackmail attempt meant his sexuality became common knowledge.
+He resigned on 30 November 1854 rather than face dismissal should a possible blackmail attempt be made and his sexuality become common knowledge.

 Campaigner for sexual reform

 In 1862, Ulrichs took the momentous step of telling his family and friends that he was, in his own words, an Urning, and began writing under the pseudonym of "Numa Numantius".
-His first five essays, collected as Forschungen über das Rätsel der mannmännlichen Liebe (Studies on the Riddle of Male-Male Love), explained such love as natural and biological, summed up with the Latin phrase anima muliebris virili corpore inclusa (a female psyche confined in a male body).
+His first five pamphlets, collected as Forschungen über das Rätsel der mannmännlichen Liebe (Studies on the Riddle of Male-Male Love), explained such love as natural and biological, summed up with the Latin phrase anima muliebris virili corpore inclusa (a female psyche confined in a male body).
 In these essays, Ulrichs coined various terms to describe different sexual orientations, including Urning for a man who desires men (English "Uranian"), and Dioning for one who desires women.
 These terms are in reference to a section of Plato's Symposium in which two kinds of love are discussed, symbolised by an Aphrodite who is born from a male (Uranos), and an Aphrodite who is born from a female (Dione).
 Ulrichs also coined words for the female counterparts (Urningin and Dioningin), and for bisexuals and intersex persons.

 In the 1860s, Ulrichs moved around Germany, always writing and publishing, and always in trouble with the law — though always for his words rather than for sexual offences.
 In 1864, his books were confiscated and banned by police in Saxony.
 Later the same thing happened in Berlin, and his works were banned throughout Prussia.
-Some of these papers were later found in the Prussian state archives, and published in 2004.
 Several of Ulrichs's more important works are back in print, both in German and in translation.

-Ulrichs was a patriotic Hanoverian, and when Prussia annexed Hanover in 1866 he was briefly imprisoned for opposing Prussian rule.
-The next year he left Hanover for good and moved to Munich, where he addressed the Association of German Jurists on the need to reform German laws against homosexuality.
-Later he lived in Würzburg and Stuttgart.